JuliaPraxis/Naming/type.md

   - :thumbsdown:  ColorDescriptor

 - Prefer singular to plural
-  - :thumbsup: ProjectiveReal
+  - :thumbsup: Robot
-  - :thumbsdown:  ProjectiveReals
+  - :thumbsdown:  Robots

 - Prefer words to acronyms when acronym may confuse
   - :thumbsup: GraphModel